dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 ## Human experience is vast.

-The whole idea of writing is crazy: You have a pattern in your brain-meat, which you try to encode it into a linear series of words.
+The whole idea of writing is crazy: You have a pattern in your brain-meat, which you try to encode into a linear series of words.
 Then someone else reads those words and tries to reconstruct the pattern in their brain-meat.
 But in this dance, how much of the work is being done by the words versus the lifetime of associations each person has built up around them?

 Rather than a full blueprint for an idea, writing is often more like saying "Hey, look at concept #23827!
 Now look at concept #821!
 Now look at concept #112234!
 Are your neurons tingling in the way mine are?
 I hope so because there's no way to check, bye!"